Kefir Soda Starter

 • Where is the starter made?
 In the USA.

 • I live in a hot place.
-Is the starter still active after being shipped unrefrigerated in hot weather?
+Is the starter still active if it's shipped unrefrigerated in hot weather?
 Yes.
-Our starters are designed to remain active for several weeks in non-refrigerated transit in warm weather, without the need for express shipping or ice.
-The formula and the packaging provide excellent protection for the live strains.
-For this reason, we use ambient shipping (which is also significantly less costly for the customer).
-The starters are kept cold in our warehouse until your order is ready for shipping, and when your order is shipped, we send you the tracking number so that you can see when it is due to arrive.
-Even if left in direct sunlight for a couple of hours, the starter's viability will not be impacted by much, because reduction in viability is a slow process that does not happen immediately.
-Once received, the starter should be refrigerated (or frozen), and you can use it as normal.
-Your bottle should come out well-carbonated and tangy.
-See also 'I forgot to refrigerate the starter.
-Is it still active?'
+Our starters are not affected by heat in unrefrigerated transit.
+They are designed to remain active for several weeks in hot weather, including heatwaves, without refrigeration or ice.
+The formula and packaging provide excellent protection for the live strains.
+They are freeze-dried and not heat-sensitive in the sealed packet.
+We have thoroughly tested this.
+For this reason, we use ambient shipping, which is significantly less costly for the customer.
+We keep the starters in a cold warehouse until orders are shipped, and when your order is shipped we send you a tracking number so that you can see when it is due to arrive.
+Once received, the starter should be refrigerated or frozen for the longterm, and you can use it as normal.
+It's normal for the first batch to come out 'weaker'.
+The bacteria take a cycle or two to fully kick into gear.
+This has nothing to do with the unrefrigerated shipping.
+After these initial cycles, your bottles should come out well-carbonated and tangy.
+See also "I forgot to refrigerate the starter.
+Is it still active?"

 • I forgot to refrigerate the starter.
 Is it still active?
 This depends on how long the starter has been left at ambient temperature and if the Best By date is still valid.
-The starter is designed to remain active for several weeks at ambient/warm temperatures (usually for transit purposes).
+The starter is designed to remain active for several weeks (and depending on ambient temperatures, even longer) at room/warm temperatures (usually for transit purposes).
 The formula and the packaging provide excellent protection for the live strains.
 If the delay is much longer and the temperatures are very high, the viability may be affected.
 That said, reduction in viability is a slow process that does not happen immediately, even past Best By date.
-You could try compensating for the possible decrease in viability by fermenting for a little longer, to let the bacteria 'catch up' by proliferation over time.
+You could try compensating for the possible decrease in viability by fermenting for a little longer, to let the bacteria catch up by proliferation over time.
 Remember to pop the top often to release pressure.
 See instructions.
 Your bottle should come out well-carbonated and tangy.
 There's no harm in consuming inactive bacteria; this is equivalent to consuming no bacteria at all.
 If all goes well, you could later use some of your ready batch to make future batches.
 Remember to keep the starter refrigerated (or frozen) until you're ready to use it.
-See also 'I live in a hot place.
-Is the starter still active after being shipped unrefrigerated in hot weather?'
+See also "I live in a hot place.
+Is the starter still active after being shipped unrefrigerated in hot weather?"

 Need more info?